Admins, Teachers & Staffs

 Contact + Bio

-My name is Anthony “Tony” Destino and this will be my first year teaching Physical Education at SDCCS.
+My name is Anthony “Tony” Destino and this will be my 3rd year teaching Physical Education at SDCCS.
 Previously I worked at a private Montessori school in San Diego where I taught P.E. for the last 11 years for students from 2 years old through 6th grade.

 A native of Western New York, I grew up a lifelong New York Yankees and Buffalo Bills fan.
 While living in NY I taught Adapted Physical Education for students with developmental disabilities for many years.
 After a trip West in 2012 I never looked back and have resided in San Diego ever since.